Class of 2019

 - Areas of Study: Finance

-Diego is the president and lead-founder of the Shoeing International Movement, a program that incentivizes high school students to donate their used shoes to children in low-income Central American communities.
-Since its inception in 2012, Shoeing International has donated over 10,000 pairs of shoes to children and families in communities with scarce resources, and has engaged 800+ high school students from El Salvador, Guatemala, and Honduras.
-The movement’s efforts have been so successful that it garnered attention and donations from NGO World Vision.
+Diego is the president and lead-founder of the Shoeing International Movement, a program that incentivizes high school students to donate their used shoes to children in low-income communities.
+Since its inception in 2012, Shoeing International has donated over 20,000 pairs of shoes to children and families in communities with scarce resources in El Salvador, Guatemala, Honduras, Brazil, Mexico, and the United States.

 - Hometown: Cary, NC

 Kristin is compelled to leverage data to advance population health.
 She was introduced to global health during her Social Justice summer in South Africa, where she coordinated, led, and evaluated malaria education campaigns in partnership with local community health workers.

 Kristin interned at the World Health Organization in Geneva, Switzerland during her Global Inquiry summer, collaborating with colleagues to update global Pneumococcal Conjugate Vaccine policy.
 During her Professional Venture summer, Kristin interned at the Centers for Disease Control and Prevention in the Division of Parasitic Diseases & Malaria on a systematic review evaluating the safety of Malarone in pregnancy, and was published as first author in Travel Medicine & Infectious Disease.

 Kristin received a grant from the Nanovic Institute at Notre Dame to travel to Geneva and research the RTS,S Malaria Vaccine.
 She also received a grant from The Kellogg Institute of International Studies to collaborate with Partners In Health in Boston on a project to enhance the organization-wide understanding of accompaniment.